cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 #### `-Dcimtool.debug` *(optional)*

 By default, when the CLI exits with a transformation error only the exception message is printed.
 Set this property to any non-null value to additionally print the full Java stack trace to `stderr`, which is useful when diagnosing an unexpected crash at the CLI level.
-This property has no effect on Logback log levels and does not enable verbose output from the parsing or interpretation pipeline — for that level of detail, see [Logging and Diagnostics](#logging-and-diagnostics).
+This property has no effect on Logback log levels and does not enable verbose output from the parsing or interpretation pipeline.
+For that level of detail, see [Logging and Diagnostics](#logging-and-diagnostics).

 ```bat
 java -Dcimtool.debug=true -jar cimtool-cli.jar [options...]